 Gelatin is not a food that's commonly used in the standard American diet and some have said that this may be a missing piece in our diet.
 In older times, people used to eat the entire animal (skin tendons, etc), so obtaining crucial amino acids was not a problem.
 In today's world everything seems to be skinless and boneless with very little fat, therefore most of us miss out on these key nutrients.

-glutamic acid - a contributor to digestive and immune system
+- Glutamic acid - a contributor to the digestive and immune system

-hydroxyproline – primary component of collagen and is often used in anti-aging products
+- Hydroxyproline - the primary component of collagen and is often used in anti-aging products

 There are numerous ways for using gelatin and the most popular include using it in soups, stews, smoothies, making jellies or even mixing it with your drink of choice.
 Though again, if you're going to go the drink route, I'd recommend collagen, because gelatin coffee does not sound appealing.
 But I digress...

 I've noticed an improvement shortly after using gelatin on a regular basis.
 The most visible sign for me has been in the elasticity of my skin.
 I do think it has made a significant difference.
 In addition to my skin, I've also noticed other major improvements as listed below.